Last Updated on by

 - 1 bunch kale rough stems removed and roughly chopped (about 3 cups)

-- Add the tomato paste and cook until it becomes a rusty color, about 1 - 2 minutes.
-Add the spices (red pepper flakes through fennel seeds), crushing the fennel with your hands.
+Add the tomato paste and cook until it developes a rust color, about 1 - 2 minutes.
+Add the red pepper flakes, thyme, rosemary, basil, black pepper, and fennel seeds.
 Cook until fragrant, about 30 seconds.

-- Deglaze the pan with 1/2 cup of the chicken broth, scraping up any brown bits on the bottom of the soup pot that may have developed.
+Deglaze the pan with 1/2 cup of the broth, scraping up any brown bits on the bottom of the soup pot that may have developed.
 Cook until the broth has reduced by about half.
-Add the rest of the broth, beans, diced tomatoes with juices, and parmesan rind.
+Add the remaining broth, beans, diced tomatoes with juices, and parmesan rind.

-*If using white miso instead of the parmesan rind, stir in a spoonful to each bowl of soup before serving.
-Adding miso to boiling liquid and cooking it will diminish it's health benefits.
+To make this vegan, use vegetable broth instead of chicken broth, omit the parmesan rind and stir in a spoonful of white miso paste into each bowl before serving.
+Adding miso to boiling liquid while cooking the soup will diminish the health benefits.

 HELPFUL RECIPE INFORMATION

 All recipes are tested and developed in my home kitchen.
-Unless otherwise stated, I always use extra virgin olive oil and this Himalayan pink salt in my recipes.
-All recipes are tested and developed using a fan oven and an electric range.
+Unless otherwise stated, I always use extra virgin olive oil and this Himalayan pink salt in my recipes